Campus Security Authorities

 CSA Reporting Responsibilities

-If a Campus Security Authority receives information of alleged Clery Act crime and believes it was provided in good faith, or personally witnesses an alleged Clery Act Crime, he or she should report the crime directly to the University Police or via the CSA Incident Report Form
+If a Campus Security Authority receives information of alleged Clery Act crime and believes it was provided in good faith, or personally witnesses an alleged Clery Act Crime, they should report the crime directly to the University Police or via the CSA Incident Report Form

 The Campus Security Authority can refer to the Clery Crime Classification form to assist in determining if the alleged crime is a Clery Act crime, as well as the definitions of Clery Act Crimes and Clery Act Geography (Clery Reportable Location).